We hope this collection makes your holiday shopping a bit easier.

 HUDSON BEACH GLASS

-Hudson Beach Glass has been casting functional glass objects in Beacon, NY for over twenty years.
+Hudson Beach Glass has been casting functional glass objects in Beacon, NY for over thirty years.
 Their minimal and functional designs have a classic aesthetic that transcends time and taste.
 Founded by John and Wendy Gilvey, Michael Benzer, and Jennifer Smith, Hudson Beach Glass also operates a gallery and demonstration studio in Beacon, NY.

 Guaranteed to be adored for years.
 These Still House favorites have an outstanding track record of pleasing all your loved ones.